 You should check your tyre pressure every few weeks and adjust the pressure as necessary.
 Your car’s recommended tyre pressures should be outlined in your owner’s manual.
 It’s worth noting that there will be some difference between the recommended front and rear tyre pressures.

 You should also periodically check the tread on your tyres.
 According to VicRoads guidelines, tyres must have a minimum tread depth of 1.5mm in all principal grooves.
 Most road tyres also have tread wear indicators moulded into the principal grooves.
 Once the tyre is worn to the legal limit of 1.5mm, the indicators should be level with the surface of the tread.
 However, it’s important to remember that these indicators are just a general guide.
-For best performance and safety, manufacturers may recommend replacing the tyres before they reach the level of the tread indicators.
+For best performance and safety, manufacturers may recommend replacing the tyres before they reach the level of the tread indicators. few common terms associated with tyres can help you gauge its properties.
+So here are few common terms to remember when purchasing new tyres.

 Understand the Warning Signs